 Setting Dynamic Field Choices

-Next, go to the Advanced Options section where you’ll see the Dynamic Choices dropdown, where you’ll have two choices:
+Next, go to the Advanced tab.
+Here you’ll see the Dynamic Choices dropdown, where you’ll have two choices:

-- Post Type: refers to different content types on your WordPress site, such as Posts and Pages.
+- Post Type: The different content types on your WordPress site, such as Posts and Pages.

-- Taxonomy: refers to groups or labels used in classifying posts and custom post types, such as Categories and Tags.
+- Taxonomy: The groups or labels used in classifying posts and custom post types, such as Categories and Tags.